vocalpy/vak/README.md

 The locations of these files are specified in the `config.ini` file as explained in [experiments.md](doc/experiments.md) and [README_config.md](doc/README_config.md).

-### Important model parameters
-* The following parameters must be correctly defined in the configuration `.ini` [file](doc/README_config.md).
-  * input_vec_size - Must match the number of frequency bins in the spectrograms (current value is 513).
-  * n_syllables - Must be the correct number of tags, including zero for non-syllable.
-  * time_steps - The number of bins in a training snippet (current value is 87).
-The code concatenates all training data and trains the deep network using batches, containing snippets of length 'time_steps' from different points in the data.
-It is recommended to set 'time_steps' such that the snippets are of about 1 second.
-* The following parameters can be changed if needed:
-  * n_max_iter - The maximal number of training steps (currently 18001).
-  * batch_size - The number of snippets in each training batch (currently 11)
-  * learning_rate - The training step rate coefficient (currently 0.001)
-Other parameters that specify the network itself can be changed in the code but require knowledge of tensorflow.

 ## Preparing training files

 It is possible to train on any manually annotated data but there are some useful guidelines: